 #3 Cornstarch Alternative: Potato Starch

-Next up for cornstarch substitutes is the popular potato starch.
+Next up is potato starch.

 As the name suggests, potato starch is a powder that’s made by extracting starch from potatoes and then drying it out.